新年快乐: All about Chinese New Year & Chinese New Year Celebrations in the UK

 When is Chinese New Year?

 The Chinese New Year, also known as Spring Festival, celebrates the beginning of the Lunar New Year based on the traditional lunisolar Chinese Calendar.
-The Chinese New Year celebrations commence on the first day of the first lunar month (the second new moon after the winter solstice) and end on the 15th with a Chinese Lantern Festival.
+The Chinese New Year celebrations commence on the first day of the first lunar month (the second new moon after the winter solstice) and end on the 8th of February with a Chinese Lantern Festival.

-2019 is the year of the pig, the twelfth of the 12 Chinese New Year animals.
+2020 is the year of the Rat, the first of the 12 Chinese New Year animals.
+According to the legend, the rat got to be first by tricking the ox to give him a ride to the finish line and jumping ahead of him at the very end.
 According to the Chinese zodiac, all animals have their personality and symbolism.
-The chubby, good-natured pig is believed to bring you fortune and wealth.
+The rat is believed to bring you wealth, surplus and fertility.

 Chinese New Year London

 26th January 2020

 Ready for the biggest Chinese New Year celebration outside Asia?
 Experience a taste of the Far East in London's West End with a huge Chinese New Year parade, free stage performances and delicious Chinese food.
 Best of all, it’s free to attend!

 - Watch the colourful Chinese New Year parade, starting from Charing Cross Road, featuring giant floats and traditional dragon & lion dancers

 - Enjoy show-stopping performances at Trafalgar Square, including a dazzling pyrotechnics show for the grand finale